mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 ## Webhook Origination Checking

-Other types of attacks might target getting access to your application or customer private data.
-In this type of attack, a fraudster impersonates Vonage and makes webhook requests to your application similar to Vonage API callbacks, in order to receive valuable information, for example, the text of the voice message you deliver potentially including some Personally Identifiable Information.
-To make sure the webhook requests to your application are coming from Vonage, you may:
+Other types of attacks might attempt to gain access to your application or your customers' private data.
+In these attacks, a fraudster impersonates the Vonage Platform by making webhook requests to your application.
+These can reveal the voice message text which could contain sensitive data.
+To ensure that requests to your webhooks are from Vonage, you can:

 * setup a firewall to accept requests from [Vonage IP ranges](https://help.nexmo.com/hc/en-us/articles/115004859247-Which-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-) only;
 * check [callback signature](/voice/voice-api/guides/signed-webhooks).